-Sitting on the southeastern coast of Darvel Bay, which opens up to the Celebes Sea, Semporna is a gateway town to hundreds of islands off its coast, making it a popular starting point for island hopping in Sabah.
+Sitting on the mouth of Darvel Bay, which opens up to the Celebes Sea, it is the gateway to hundreds of islands off its coast, making it a popular starting point for island hopping in Sabah.

 The town comes alive once a year during the colourful Regatta Lepa festival, a popular event showcasing the tradition and customs of the Bajau Laut people.

 However, Semporna’s islands are the main reason visitors find themselves passing through this town.

 Boheyan and Mataking are renowned for their magnificent rays and turtles.
 For some terrestrial wildlife, Timbun Mata has a population of birds, deers, monkeys, wild boar and bats.

 The nearest airport to Semporna is Tawau Airport.
 From there, it is about an hour’s journey to Semporna, where visitors may stay the night or board speedboats to get to their respective destinations.